OfficialFST/School-Facility-Maintenance/README.md

 **Service:** Coordinates the services required for addressing maintenance tasks, including assigning service providers and tracking service completion.

 **Maintenance Priority:** Helps prioritize maintenance tasks based on urgency and importance, ensuring that critical issues are addressed promptly.

+**Flow:** Actions

+Automated workflows are implemented through modern flow technology, streamlining repetitive tasks and improving response times.
+These flows automate processes such as issue assignments, notifications, and status updates.